xtrcode/ansible-role-postgresql/README.md

 postgres_conf_log_temp_files: 0
  ```

  These are _my_ suitable defaults.
-Feel free to change to your liking.
+Feel free to change to your requirements.

 Dependencies
 ------------